South Korea Bucket List – the complete list of things worth doing

 Ganghwa Island South Korea

-Another great destination for a day trip from Seoul, Ganghwado Island is known for its impressive tides.
+Another excellent destination for a day trip from Seoul, Ganghwado Island, is known for its impressive tides.

 The result is breathtaking, the sea leaving room for endless mudflats.